madsum/bach-procressor/README.md

 # Background
-This project is meant an interview task for programmers who are applying for a position in Cognizant.
+This project is meant an interview task for programmers who are applying for a developer position.

 # Task
 The idea is to create a simple batch processor.
 Your program receives a bunch of PDF and XML files.
 Within the given XML files, you're supposed to find the receivers for PDF files and move them accordingly in the folder structure.